juanmaguitar/webpack-multiple-entry-points/README.md

 `npm install`

-and then create you can create the bundles by doing
+and then you can create the bundles by doing

 `npm start`

-Then you can open `pageA.html` or `pageAB.html` and check how the js files have been created properly and how webpack is also managing the async loading
+After this, you can open `pageA.html` or `pageAB.html` and check how the js files have been created properly and how webpack is also managing the 'on-demand' loading

 ## Description